Location

 The groynes on Hornsea beach ensure wide and relatively steep beaches.
 The beach material is made up of sand and shingle.

-Coastal Management The position of the coastline at Hornsea has been artificially fixed since existing coastal defences were erected in the early 1900s.
+The position of the coastline at Hornsea has been artificially fixed since existing coastal defences were erected in the early 1900s.
 Hard defences in the form of a concrete seawall and timber groynes afford protection and an on going refurbishment programme ensure this has continued.

 The videos below shows the importance of the sea wall at Hornsea, particularly during a spring high tide combined with strong winds!.

-You can view more Internet Geography videos at our video site (opens in a new window/tab).
+You can view more Internet Geography videos on our video area.

 More recently a stone gabion and steel reventment has been erected to the south of Hornsea.
 This helps protect the caravan park.